Last Updated on August 23, 2022 by Mark Ferguson

 My wife and I just got back from Turks and Caicos, which is an incredibly beautiful island in the Caribbean.
 While there, we were tempted to buy a vacation rental.
 It seems like every time we go on vacation we think about buying a vacation house, but this time we gave it more thought.
 Turks and Caicos was the favorite place we have ever been too and the prices were relatively affordable.

-We thought about buying a vacation house, because we loved the island and plan to go back again and again.
-At first buying a vacation rental appears to be a wise decision if you visit the same destination enough.
+We thought about buying a vacation house because we loved the island and plan to go back again and again.
+At first, buying a vacation rental appears to be a wise decision if you visit the same destination enough.
 The plan would be to buy a house or condo on the beach, stay there a few times a year and rent out the place when we are not staying there.
-But when you look at the investing side of a vacation rental, we were reminded why it is not always a wise financial decision.
+But when you look at the pros and cons of vacation homes from an investing perspective, we were reminded why it is not always a wise financial decision.
 The expenses are extraordinarily high on vacation rentals and are you really saving money when you stay there on vacation?

 Why was Turks and Caicos so amazing?

-The resort next door (The Toscana) was supposed to be a high end Italian style resort that was started in 2008.
-The island was hit very hard economically in 2008 thanks to two hurricanes and the global economy meltdown.
-The building of the Toscana stopped dead in 2008 and the site has been an eye sore ever since, although I found it fascinating.
+The resort next door (The Toscana) was supposed to be a high-end Italian style resort that was started in 2008.
+The island was hit very hard economically in 2008 thanks to two hurricanes and the global economic meltdown.
+The building of the Toscana stopped dead in 2008 and the site has been an eyesore ever since, although I found it fascinating.
 It turns out the original company that started construction ran out of money and went under after taking many deposits for the complex from future owners.
 The bank that took it over tried to auction the property off multiple times without success, but recently the owners of the penthouses got together and have agreed to finish the project themselves.